fiv2001/chess_bot/README.md

 How to play against it offline:

 1. Download a chess GUI.
-For example, you can take arena : http://www.playwitharena.de/.
+For example, you can use arena : http://www.playwitharena.de/.

 2. Download the main.exe file.
 Install main.exe as a chess engine in the GUI.
 If you are using arena, click engine -> install new engine, then choose main.exe.